ER Interview Guide

 Communication and writing

 ER is a publishing role.
-Clarity of thought and ability to distill complex analysis into actionable insights matters.
+Clarity of thought and ability to distill complex analysis into clear conclusions matters.

 ER interview mistakes that cost candidates